 NAND Flash devices are shipped from the factory erased.
-The factory identifies invalid blocks before shipping by attempting to program the bad-block mark into every location in the 1st or 2nd page of each invalid block.
+The factory identifies invalid blocks before shipping by attempting to program the bad-block mark into every location in the first or second page of each invalid block.
 It may not be possible to program every location in an invalid block with the bad-block mark.
 However, the first spare area location in each bad block is guaranteed to contain the bad-block mark.
 This method is compliant with ONFI factory defect mapping requirements.
 See the following table for the bad-block mark.

 System software should initially check the first spare area location for non-FFh data on the first and second page of each block prior to performing any program or erase operations on the NAND Flash device.
 A bad-block table can then be created, enabling system software to map around these areas.
 Factory testing is performed under worst-case conditions.
 Because invalid blocks may be marginal, it may not be possible to recover the bad-block marking if the block is erased.
+Do not erase or program factory-marked bad blocks.